Oriental Cockroaches, Habitat Preferences and Control Strategies

 Physical Exclusion and Habitat Modification

 Seal cracks, holes, and gaps around foundations, doors, windows, and utility lines with durable caulk.
 Add tight weather stripping and door sweeps, and fit mesh screens over vents, floor drains, and windows.
-Target plumbing and wiring penetrations, then inspect seals routinely and repair anything weathered.
+Target plumbing and wiring penetrations — these are the primary entry points for oriental cockroach infestations in urban buildings.
+Inspect seals routinely and repair anywhere weathered.

 Chemical Controls and Integrated Management